MetOffice/lfric_core/documentation/source/user_guide/lfric_datamodel/function_space.rst

 intro>` describes the mapping in more detail.
 This section is focused on how to create and use function spaces based on function space types supported by the infrastructure.
-If new fundamental function space types are required, refer to the developer documentation.
+If new fundamental function space types are required, expert advice will be needed.

-Initialising an LFRic function space is a prerequisite to initialising a field: field initialisation allocates the correct amount of data to represent data for the function space type on all the cells of the mesh.
+Initialising an LFRic function space is a prerequisite to initialising a field: field initialisation allocates the correct amount of data to represent degrees of freedom (dofs) for the function space type on all the cells of the mesh that was used to create the LFRic function space.

 A new LFRic function space is initialised as follows: